 Hack River Dell is open for all high school students in grades 9-12, and it doesn't matter where you live or what school you attend.

 Hack River Dell is completely free, including free food, swag, and prizes!
 Please note that we cannot reimburse travel expenses this year.

 No problem!
 The goal of Hack River Dell is to get everyone involved, and we especially encourage beginners to attend.
 Hackathons are great places to come and learn more about coding for first timers.
 Hack River Dell has many workshops where you can learn, and there will be mentors that can provide assistance when you need it.

 At Hack River Dell, you can either come and hack on your own or come with a team.
 While there is no limit to the number of people on a team, we recommend teams of up to 5 people.
 However, if your team wins, we will only be able to award up to five prizes per team regardless of your actual team size.
 If you want to work with a team, but don't have one, we can help find one for you at the event.
 But, do not be discouraged to work on your own if you want to.

 You need to bring a laptop or desktop computer, acceptable photo ID (i.e. a school ID, driver's license, passport, etc.), phone, charging cables, powerstrips, and any hardware you plan on using.
+We also recommend bringing a refillable water bottle.
 If you need to use equipment that requires proper ventilation, such as a soldering iron, please contact us.
-Most importantly, do not forget to bring the signed waiver, this will be emailed to you if you register.
+Most importantly, do not forget to bring a signed event waiver.
 You will NOT be admitted into the event without one!

 You may start working on your hack as soon as hacking time is officially started at 10:00 AM in order to qualify for judging.
 Any hacks that were started before the hacking time starts will be disqualified.